-The District's website (www.northeastmassmosquito.com) is currently under construction.
-When back on line it promises to provide general information about operational strategies, procedures, equipment and materials, links to other sites regarding disease/virus information and prevention as well as seasonal activity summaries.
-The District also maintains a Facebook page.
+The District's website (www.northeastmassmosquito.com) is currently under construction and will be online by February 2017.
+When back on-line it will provide information about operational strategies, procedures, equipment and materials, links to other sites regarding disease/virus information and prevention as well as seasonal activity summaries.

-Other Media: The District has various hand-outs, posters, presentations and DVDs which are available to the aforementioned upon request.
+Other Media: The District has various hand-outs, posters, presentations and DVDs which are available to the public upon request.

 Outreach Programs: The District's Entomologist, Wetlands Project Coordinator and /or Biologist present educational programs tailored to the specific needs of schools, civic organization and public officials.
+The Wetlands Project Coordinator has attended science fairs and the Coastal Science Conference.